iyvoytsy/BIS15W2024_ivoytsyshyn/README.md

-###The repository
+The repository
-#CEO: Iliya Voytsyshyn
+CEO: Iliya Voytsyshyn

+Contact: genvoytsyshyn@ucdavis.edu

-If you find somthing interesting you are welcome to use it!
+If you find something interesting you are welcome to use it!